 Seaweed is a useful bioindicator for 99Tc in the marine environment.
 It has a high ability to concentrate 99Tc from seawater and is easy accessible in most coastal areas.
-During 2005, seaweed (Fucus vesiculosus, Fig 5.1) was collected at the permanent coastal sampling stations along the Norwegian coastline and analysed for 99Tc.
+During 2007, seaweed (Fucus vesiculosus, Fig 5.1) was collected at the permanent coastal sampling stations along the Norwegian coastline and analysed for 99Tc.
 At two locations, Hillesøy and Utsira, sampling was performed monthly.
 At the remaining sites sampling was conducted in August or September.
-The results of the analyses are presented in Figure 5.2 and range from 59 to 257 Bq kg-1 (d.w.), where the highest activity concentration (294 Bq kg-1 d.w.) was found in one of the monthly samples collected at Utsira.
+The results of the analyses are presented in Figure 5.2 and range from 45 to 146 Bq kg-1 (d.w.), where the highest activity concentration (232 Bq kg-1 d.w.) was found in one of the monthly samples collected at Utsira.
 Compared with the results from 1999-2001 (Rudjord et al., 2001; Gäfvert et al., 2003), the levels of 99Tc have decreased at most sampling sites.
 The trend can also be seen in Figures 5.3 and 5.4 which show the annual average activity concentration of 99Tc in Fucus vesiculosus at Utsira and Hillesøy, together with the annual discharge of 99Tc from Sellafield.
 The maximum levels in Figures 5.3 and 5.4 are the response to the increased discharge from Sellafield in the mid 1990s.
 From Figures 5.3 and 5.4, one can see that the peak in 99Tc levels in F. vesiculosus occurred after about 3-4 years at Utsira and about 4-5 years at Hillesøy further down-stream.
-The levels of 99Tc in Fucus vesiculosus from Hillesøy and Utsira are slightly lower in 2006 compared to 2005.
-The levels observed in 2006 are however significantly lower than the peak levels observed in 2000-2001 (Mann-Whitney U-test: z = 4.45, n = 33, p < 0.0001).
+The levels of 99Tc in Fucus vesiculosus from Hillesøy and Utsira are now decreasing due to the reduced discharge of 99Tc from Sellafield.

 Figure 5.2.
-Levels of 99Tc in Fucus vesiculosus sampled along the Norwegian coastline in 2006.
+Levels of 99Tc in Fucus vesiculosus sampled along the Norwegian coastline in 2007.

-Tc-99 was also analysed in samples of Ascophyllum nodosum collected at Utsira in the period 1997 - 2006 (Fig. 5.5).
+Tc-99 was also analysed in samples of Ascophyllum nodosum collected at Utsira in the period 1997 - 2007 (Fig. 5.5).
 Ascophyllum nodosum is known to have a relatively high concentration factor for 99Tc.
 Holm and Rioseco (1986) have shown that the concentration factor for 99Tc in Ascophyllum nodosum are about twice as high as for Fucus vesiculosus.
 The highest level found at Utsira, 614 Bq kg-1 (d.w.), was observed in 1999.
-Since then the levels have decreased and in 2006 the activity concentration was found to be 343 Bq kg-1 (d.w.).
+Since then the levels have decreased and in 2007 the activity concentration was found to be 99 Bq kg-1 (d.w.).